infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 };
 ```

 The `InnerBlocks` component comes from Gutenberg.
-In order to limit the allowed blocks, we need to pass the the list of allowed inner blocks to the `allowedBlocks` attribute.
+In order to limit the allowed blocks, we need to pass the list of allowed inner blocks to the `allowedBlocks` attribute.
 If your inner blocks should be laid out horizontally in the editor, instead of vertically, you can pass `orientation='horizontal'`.

 `renderAppender` prop allows passing a custom block insert button.
 Due to relatively frequent changes in Gutenberg, a custom `BlockInserter` element is available in Frontend libs as a replacement, and can be passed to `InnerBlocks`.